ericholscher/django-kong/docs/source/index.rst

 You can see a `basic version <http://golem.ericholscher.com/kong/>`_ running for my personal site.
 It is super barebones, but it should give you an idea of what exactly is possible.

-Tests are written using  `Twill <http://twill.idyll.org/commands.html>`_, which allows for easy functional testing of webb apps.
+Tests are written using  `Twill <http://twill.idyll.org/commands.html>`_, which allows for easy functional testing of web apps.

 Get the code
 -------------